Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

    (as identically named in the original `QAOA paper <https://arxiv.org/abs/1411.4028>`__) for the QAOA variational form.
    If such list is not provided, QAOA will simply start with the all-zero vector.

+   An optional ``Operator`` may be provided as a custom mixer Hamiltonian.
+This allows, as discussed in `this paper
+   <https://doi.org/10.1103/PhysRevApplied.5.034007>` for quantum annealing, and in `this paper
+   <https://arxiv.org/abs/1709.03489>` for QAOA, to run constrained optimization problems where the mixer constrains
+   the evolution to a feasible subspace of the full Hilbert space.

 Similar to VQE, an optimizer may also be specified.

 .. topic:: Declarative Name